DC's Jet Age-Themed Glossier Store Is Here

 The store–the brand‘s fifth in the world—features an aviation theme and is “inspired by the Jet Age,” as a nod, they say, to “DC’s rich history as an international nexus and home to both Union Station and the Air and Space Museum.”
 Though we find the Union Station reference a little odd, the theme it turns out, is actually pretty neat.

-The Glossier stores are known for different immersive, over-the-top, themes.
+The Glossier stores are known for different immersive, over-the-top themes.
 Miami has a topical beach club theme; Seattle’s shop is inspired by mushrooms.
 Upon arrival at the DC locale, guests ascend a staircase that’s designed to feel like a takeoff runway.
 Upstairs, recycled airplane windows appear as mirrors throughout the expansive space.
-“Editors” aka product experts/sales associates occupy the showroom floor to help with samples, and are equipped with iPads for taking orders orders.
+“Editors” aka product experts/sales associates occupy the showroom floor to help with samples, and are equipped with iPads for taking orders.
 Purchases, packaged in Glossier’s signature pink, then appear around a pipeline, sort of a vertically designed baggage claim.

 There are “retro-inspired” arrivals and departure signs, seating inspired by airplane wings and jet seats, and runway-esque lighting.
 And of course: a signature Glossier selfie room.
 This one designed to look like an airplane window with clouds passing by.